App Support.

 All Traffic

-This drop down offers the following options and controls whether all traffic is sent over the VPN Connection.
+This drop down offers the following options and controls whether all traffic is sent over the VPN connection.

 • Automatic (Set by server): Allows All Traffic to be set by the server.
-All traffic is sent over the VPN Connection if the server pushes an option to do so, otherwise no traffic is sent over the VPN Tunnel except by routes which are set in your configuration or pushed by the server.
+All traffic is sent over the VPN connection if the server pushes an option to do so, otherwise only traffic matching routes set in your configuration or pushed by the server is sent over the VPN tunnel.

 • Send all traffic over VPN connection: All IPv4 and IPv6 traffic is sent over the VPN connection if it is supported.
-If IPv4 or IPv6 is not supported by the VPN Connection a warning will be displayed in the log.
+If IPv4 or IPv6 is not supported by the VPN connection a warning will be displayed in the log.

 • Send all IPv4 traffic over VPN connection: All IPv4 traffic is sent over the VPN connection if it is supported.